tzislam/libnvcd/README.md

 `CUDA_HOME` should point to the very root directory of the cuda installation, and `CUDA_ARCH_SM` should be provided in the form of `sm_<version>`.

-The user can either edit this manually in `Makefile.inc`, or define them as environment variables (in which case they'll override the defaults).
+The user can either edit this manually in `Makefile.inc`, or define them as environment variables (in which case they will override the defaults).

 ## How it works